 - Hard workouts <90 min: sports drink for hydration and carbs

 - Runs (any intensity) 1.5-2.5 hours: 30-60 grams of carbohydrate per hour

 - Runs (any intensity) >2.5 hours: 60-90 grams of carbohydrate per hour

 The evidence simply is not strong enough to support fasted running and withholding carbohydrates on long runs.
-Female athletes are particularly prone to negative ramifications of energy restriction around exercise, but male athletes are not immune to these ill effects.
+Female athletes are particularly prone to negative ramifications of energy restriction around exercise.
+However, male athletes are not immune to these ill effects.
 (Read here for more on fasted running and here on low-carbohydrate training.)

 5. Supplement Cautiously and Deliberately

 Supplements are not the magic bullet that social media presents them as.
 You won’t magically get faster from taking the newest supplement, even if another runner attributes their PR to it.
-Supplements are complex: each has its risks, not all contain what their labels claim, and supplements can interact with other supplements and medications.
+Supplements are complex: each has its risks and not all contain what their labels claim.
+Additionally, supplements can interact with other supplements and medications.